crolllab/crolllab_v3/index.md

 ---  |---
+14 Feb 2025 | Multiple fellowship applications under review.
+Thanks all for your interest and fingers crossed!
+15 Jan 2025 | Two PhD defenses scheduled for the coming months.
+Big final push and we can celebrate!
+10 Dec 2024 | Celebrated wonderful Christmas events with the lab and institute.
+Thanks to everyone for making this a wonderful 2024!
 27 Sep 2024 | Luzia is now officially a Dr.!
 Big congrats and all the best in Holland with your postdoc!
 8 Jul 2024 | Congrats Sabina, Alice F and Emile for your new paper in Nature Comms!
 [Check it out](https://www.nature.com/articles/s41467-024-49913-7)
 5 Jul 2024 | Examiner for three PhD exams in one week!
 Big congrats to all the new doctors!